codemagic-ci-cd/codemagic-docs/content/yaml/yaml-skip-build-and-build-steps.md

           - 'android/'
 ```

-As a result, commits with changes outside of the android folder will not trigger a build.
+As a result, commits with changes outside of the `android` folder will not trigger a build.

 ### Using `condition` inside `when`

-`condition` will be evaluated during the build.
-Build will be skipped if condition evaluates to `false`.
+The `condition` you specify will be evaluated during the build.
+The build will be skipped if the condition evaluates to `false`.

-Current environment is accessible under `env` variable.
+The current environment is accessible under the `env` variable.

 Examples